 Do I have to bring anything?

-We provide towels but if you would like to take water inside the sauna it must be in a sealable bottle.
+Please bring a towel to sit on and dry off after the sauna .If you would like to take water inside the sauna it must be in a sealable bottle.

 What do I wear?